-This course is not included in the GPA
+\This course is not included in the GPA Credit: 0.5 (1 trimester) Grade Level: 11, 12

-Prerequisites: Coursework in specific area and application

-Youth Apprenticeship is recommended for students who wish to be employed in a specific area during the school year.
-Students have the opportunity to complete a one or two-year apprenticeship and earn a state competency-based skill certification and possible advanced standing for technical college.
+Prerequisites: Coursework in specific area and application Youth Apprenticeship is recommended for students who wish to be employed in a specific area during the school year.
+Students have the opportunity to complete a one or two-year apprenticeship and earn a state competency-based skill certification and possible advanced technical college standing.

-=Laude Honors Course, =Dual Credit/Gateway Credit, =Certification Opportunity
+🕮 =Laude Honors Course, 🤎 =Dual Credit/Gateway Credit, 🕮 =Certification Opportunity